 - Automatically Book Meetings within Bot to drive qualified leads.

-- Provide a flawless sales experience through instantly setting up meetings with your Sales Reps.
+- Provide a flawless sales experience by instantly setting up meetings with your Sales Reps.

-- Integrate directly with Calendly, or use our Native API to
+- Integrate directly with Calendly or our Native API

 By integrating your calendars directly or through Calendly you can have your website visitors schedule time directly on your rep’s calendars, creating more meetings and providing a fantastic customer experience.

 The Terminus Chat Scheduler can create calendar entries for both team calendars as well as each rep’s personal calendars.

 To get started setting up your Chat Scheduler, make sure your reps have attached their personal calendars to their Chat Accounts and created Calendar Events.
 Once they have set up access to their calendars, Chat administrators can use ChatBots and team calendars to generate meetings for their reps.

 Finally, reps can also offer on-demand meeting scheduling during live conversations.

 Individual users are able to connect their calendars and set up custom events for themselves.

 1. Navigate to your profile by clicking on your avatar and selecting user settings.

 2. Under Connected Calendar Mailboxes select the + button.

 3. Select the appropriate calendar service.